oldrich-s/musicope/README.md

 ## Source Code description

 The source of the Musicope is written in [TypeScript][13].
-TypeScript is JavaScript with types.
+TypeScript is simply JavaScript with types.
 You can use e.g. free [Microsoft Visual Studio Express for Web][14] to edit the TypeScript files.

 As mentioned, the game consist of two separate views (Game View and List View).
 Each view consists of the main [index.html][12], [index.css][17] and [_index.ts][15] file.
 All the TypeScript files are loaded dynamically by [RequireJS][16].
 The interface of the input *GET* parameters is contained in [_interfaces.ts][3] whereas their respective default values can be found in [defaults.ts][5].
 All the interfaces are loaded by [ _references.ts][23].